BinaryMuse/michelletilley-blog/_drafts/creating-chrome-extensions-with-react.markdown

 <iframe width="853" height="480" src="//www.youtube.com/embed/DgVS-zXgMTk?rel=0" frameborder="0" allowfullscreen></iframe>

-If this whole thing sounds like a terrible idea to you, I urge you to give it a shot anyway---I, unfortunately (and [somewhat ironically](/2012/01/08/programmer-criticism.html)), dismissed it pretty quickly when I first heard about it, but now I wish I had given it a closer look sooner.
+If this whole thing sounds like a terrible idea to you, I urge you to give it a shot anyway---the proof of the pudding is, as they say, in the eating.
+I unfortunately (and [somewhat ironically](/2012/01/08/programmer-criticism.html)) dismissed it pretty quickly when I first heard about it, but now I wish I had given it a closer look sooner.

 JSX
 ---